 This Barberry shrub is from Monrovia.com.
 Nice looking deep red leaves cover this commonly dense, round type shrub.
 Not much maintenance and very little trimming needed to maintain its neat, dwarf-like pattern, making it a good choice for a low maintenance mass planting shrub, or a short style hedge.
 It will lose its leaves in late fall.

 Rose Glow Japanese Barberry (Berberis thunbergii ‘Rose Glow’)

 Another great looking Japanese Barberry this one also comes from Monrovia.com.
-The photo above is a little misleading as it looks quite tall but it is actually only 5ft. in height.
+Monrovia has alot of photos of this interesting plant.
 The contrasting color makes it stand out among the other green shrubs.

 Where to place This Bush